microshare/microshare.github.io/docs/0.1/getting-started/robot-guide.md

 * ```lib.read(text, auth, []);``` reads the record that triggered your Robot from the data lake.
 * ```lib.write(newRecType, newRecord, auth, ['tags']);``` writes back a new record with a new recType in the data lake.

-For more code samples, refer to the [data-pipelines page](../data-pipelines).
+For more code samples, refer to the [Pipeline Workflow page](../pipeline-workflow).

 ### Triggered vs scheduled
 Your newly created Robot will first do... nothing!